srongov/Portfolio/README.md

 Hello, I'm Hak from Pennsylvania and I learning coding at Penn bootcamp.
 I just started taking class and and my first porfolio assigment.

-This Portolio using only HTML and CSS with no Javascript.
+This Portfolio using only HTML and CSS with no Javascript.

 Simple Portolio just a few introduction about my self where I came, skill , contact with a few image included.